-- Used Tenant Information Packs to provide our tenants with more information about their properties and the wider estate or building in which it is part.
-Worked with our tenants to manage impact of Covid 19 as we returned to 'normality'. - Monitored planned and investment work customer service standards in the contractual meetings.
+- >>This year we have: - > Used Tenant Information Packs to provide our tenants with more information about their properties and the wider estate or building in which it is part.
+Worked with our tenants to manage impact of Covid 19 as we returned to 'normality'. - > Monitored planned and investment work customer service standards in the contractual meetings.
 Customer Satisfaction was at an average of 98% and 95% with our two main contractors.

-Ensure residents and businesses enjoy an efficient service, with queries responded to in a timely and professional manner.
+We said we would ensure residents and businesses enjoy an efficient service, with queries responded to in a timely and professional manner.

-- Streamlined processes and reduced application processes - Formalised response times for customer queries - Automated indexing of email queries to speed up response times for Council Tax queries
+- >>This year we have: - > Streamlined processes and reduced application processes - > Formalised response times for customer queries - > Automated indexing of email queries to speed up response times for Council Tax queries

-Give service users a say on changes through consultation, as appropriate.
+We said we would give service users a say on changes through consultation, as appropriate.

-- Carried out 20 corporate consultations including on Romsey recreation ground community orchard and Jesus Ditch biodiversity enhancements. - Consulted with residents at the Hanover and Princes Court Estate and Kingsway Estate about issues and options for their future. - Completed local public consultations for new schemes at Aylesborough Close, Arragon and Sackville. - Held resident update meetings on development sites at Meadows, Mill Road and Cromwell Road.
-An email survey was carried out to gather information on customer access channel preferences - Consulted with leaseholders on Section 20 notices issued when carrying out work that is rechargeable to the leaseholder.
-When planning and designing work through our estate improvement work considerable consultation is undertaken with the residents - Provided activities suggested by young people through feedback from teachers and community youth workers - Consulted with mental health professionals and service users on activity programmes they would like added to the Invigorate offer.
+- >>This year we have: - > Carried out 20 corporate consultations including on Romsey Recreation Ground community orchard and Jesus Ditch biodiversity enhancements. - > Consulted with residents at the Hanover and Princess Court Estate and Kingsway Estate about issues and options for their future. - > Completed local public consultations for new schemes at Aylesborough Close, Aragon Close and Sackville. - > Held resident update meetings on development sites at Meadows, Mill Road and Cromwell Road.
+An email survey was carried out to gather information on customer access channel preferences.